 THE AUTHOR: NATALIE MATESIC

 Natalie is a senior at Ohio University studying English and Journalism.
-This summer, she will be working with Thrive as their coordinator, helping with blog posts, marketing, and social media.
-Currently, Natalie writes for Backdrop Magazine at Ohio University and sings with the Ohio University Women’s Ensemble.
-Natalie plans on starting her own blog.
+She works at Thrive as the content strategist and editor.
+Currently, Natalie writes for Backdrop Magazine at Ohio University and sings with the Ohio University Women's Ensemble and Title IX a cappella group.
 She is known for her energetic and fun-loving personality.
-She channels her creativity through writing, sign language, the great outdoors, and yoga.
+She channels her creativity through writing, sign language, singing, the great outdoors, and yoga.

 Photo Credits: Sophie Kerivan (@sophsoph_19)